What is curriculum mapping?

 Where is the relevant UNSW information on curriculum mapping?

-UNSW Program Design Procedure, paragraph 1.2.
-The Integrated Curriculum Framework and curriculum mapping states that all programs will maintain a (curriculum) map, which demonstrates alignment between ICF elements.
+ICFUNSW Program Design Procedure states that all programs are to maintain a (curriculum) map, which demonstrates alignment between ICF elements.

 Key references in developing curriculum maps at UNSW